 Based on these reasons, these difficult members are categorized into 9 types.
 Let’s have a look at these difficult team members:

-- The Quiet One – This kind of difficult members are the quiet ones and this quietness can surely affect you and your team.
+- The Quiet One – This kind of difficult members are the quiet one, which affects you and your team.
 Not that these individuals are underperformers or anything, it can be quite concerning if they aren’t there to contribute effectively.
 Think of them as a ticking time bomb; detrimental when they explode.

 - The Ghost – You have surely encountered these individuals either in your own team or another team in the department.
 These difficult members are often off-site, normally at home, missing from every important meeting or discussion.
 They call in sick or having important personal works many more times than an average sick person does.
 With sick leaves and no continuity of work, it can be hazardous for your team’s work or even for your plans.

 - The Lost – These individuals don’t seem to fit into the new role that the organization has created.
-These difficult members are mostly lost and they don’t seem any way out.
-Sometimes, they can start cribbing and even throw other members in frenzy.
+These difficult members are mostly lost, and they don’t seem any way out.
+Sometimes, they can start cribbing and even throw other members in a frenzy.